DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture12.md

 > - Behavioural finance tries to find an explanation as to try an explain it
 > - Try to apply it in strategies, how do you know whether it is behavioural investing?
 >   - Might be due to behavioural favours
-> - Anomlous factors should become natural
+> - Anomolous factors should become natural
 > - Limits to arbitrage and human factors means it is difficult to get rid of behaviour